 Consistent with studies in other forests worldwide (Bennett et al., 2015), taller trees in this forest exhibited lower drought resistance–and also recovery and resilience–when compared to smaller trees.
-Mechanistically, this is consistent with, and reinforces, previous findings that it is impossible for trees to efficiently transport water to great heights and simultaneously maintain strong resistance and resilience to drought-induced embolism (Couvreur et al., 2018; Roskilly et al., 2019; Olson et al., 2018).
-Taller trees also face dramatically different microenvironments (Fig. 2).
+Mechanistically, this is consistent with, and reinforces, previous findings for a trade-off between the ability of a tree to efficiently transport water to great heights and simultaneously to maintain strong resistance and resilience to drought-induced embolism (Couvreur et al., 2018; Roskilly et al., 2019; Olson et al., 2018).
+Taller trees also face dramatically distinctive microenvironments (Fig. 2).
 They are exposed to higher wind speeds and lower humidity (Fig. 2a-b), resulting in higher evaporative demand.
 Unlike other temperate forests where modestly cooler understory conditions have been documented (Zellweger et al., 2019), particularly under drier conditions (Davis et al., 2019), we observed no significant variation in air temperatures across the vertical profile (Fig. 2c).
 More critically for tree physiology, leaf temperatures can become significantly elevated over air temperature under conditions of high solar radiation and low stomatal conductance (Campbell & Norman, 1998; Rey-Sánchez et al., 2016).
 Under drought, when direct solar radiation tends to be higher (because of less cloud cover) and less water is available for evaporative cooling of the leaves, trees with sun-exposed crowns may not be able to simultaneously maintain leaf temperatures below damaging extremes and avoid drought-induced embolism.
 Indeed, previous studies have shown lower drought resistance in more exposed trees (Liu & Muller, 1993; Suarez et al., 2004; Scharnweber et al., 2019).
 Unfortunately, collinearity between height and crown exposure in this study (Fig. 2d) makes it impossible to confidently partition causality.
 Additional research comparing drought responses of early successional and mature forest stands, along with short and tall isolated trees, would be valuable for more clearly disentangling the roles of tree height and crown exposure.